brianwx5/intro_to_devops/Module_B/README.md

 - Use the numerical input param to bound a loop construct
 - Print to ``standard out`` ``Hello World!`` ``N`` times where ``N`` is passed as an input parameter
 - Review the performance test and see which script took longer

+### Section II - Review

+If you reached this section `congratulations!`

+You've done a lot, we should have learned:

+- What scripts are
+- How to execute scripts
+- How to compile and execute a basic Java class
+- How the environment (execution context) of a script affects its behavior
+- How to create simple scripts
+- How scripts can execute other scripts